nosmo/Eircog/README.md

 -------

-Eircog is a Python tool that is used to actively generate WEP keys for nearby access points that are vulnerable to the Netopia predictable WEP key generation issue discovered by Kevin Devine, most commonly found in the routers of a particularly large Irish telco.
-It uses system calls to obtain the SSIDs of nearby access points under Linux and OS X.
+Eircog is a Python tool that is used to actively generate WEP keys for nearby access points that are vulnerable to

+* the Netopia predictable WEP key generation issue discovered by Kevin Devine, most commonly found in the routers of a particularly large Irish telco.

+* [bl4sty](https://twitter.com/bl4sty)'s key generation method for UPC routers in various countries.

+It uses system binaries to obtain the SSIDs of nearby access points under Linux and OS X and then generates the corresponding keys.

-This application requires Python (Imagine.).
-It also requires iwtools under Linux (and permission to run iwlist).
-All testing was done with Python version 2.5.2.
+This tool requires iwtools under Linux (and permission to run iwlist).

 This tool was not built with malice in mind but frankly has little honourable application.